Chloroflexus islandicus: Genetic characteristics

 The whole genome sequence of Chloroflexus islandicus was able to be determined (5.14 Mb).
 Using the 16S rRNA gene analysis, ANI (Average Nucleotide Identity) and DDH (DNA-DNA Hybridization) a new species of Chloroflexus was confirmed.
 The 16S rRNA analysis showed it is closely related to Chloroflexus aggregans (97.0%).
 The genomic data revealed 84.1% ANI and 22.8% DDH for Chloroflexus islandicus strain vs other known Chloroflexus strains.
 The separated species based on ANI is 95.0% or less and DDH is 70.0% or less.
-The G/C content for Chloroflexus islandicus was found to be 59.6mol%.
+The G/C content for Chloroflexus islandicus was found to be 59.6 mol%.